We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Is pearl powder vegan?

 Pearl powder isn’t technically vegan since pearls grow in oysters.
-However, many vegans believe it’s acceptable to use pearl powder in their beauty routine because it’s similar to honey or bee pollen.
+However, many vegans believe it’s acceptable to use pearl powder in their beauty routine.

 Pearl powder has both internal and external benefits for the skin and body.
 It’s said to reduce activation of tyrosinase, which is an enzyme that causes the production of melanin.
 Without this, skin appears more luminous — much like the sheen of a pearl.